FOSSEE/st-scripts/dictionaries/script.rst

     extensions['cpp'] = 'C++ source code'
     extensions

-As you can see, it did not add a new thing nor gave an error, but it simply replaces the existing value with the new one.
+As you can see, it neither added a new thing nor gave an error, but it simply replaced the existing value with the new one.

 Now let us learn how to check if a particular key is present in the dictionary.
 For that we can use ``in``,